1. Start from all-staff groups

 Events like public holidays or training courses happen from time to time.
 Try Lark Public Calendar.
 If youre responsible for public events announcements, we recommend you to create a public calendar everyone can subscribe to.
 You don‘t need to send emails to inform subscribers - theyll know instantly!

 2. Collect information in a shared spreadsheet

 Things will be much easier if you set some required fields in a shared spreadsheet.
 To collect information, all you need to do is to share this spreadsheet and ask people to fill in the blanks.
 Data are summarized online and in real time.

 3. Organize budgets with security and transparency

 Feeling pressure from tedious cross-checks?
 Engage your teammates to collaborate, insert related reports, and discuss details in real time.
-All changes are saved in the Cloud and are always up to date for reference.
-Moreover, the confidentiality of budgets is protected by a personalized permission management.
+All changes are saved in the loud and are always up to date for reference.
+Moreover, the confidentiality of budgets is protected by personalized permission.